BuilderIO/builder/packages/sdks/docs/DEVELOP.md

 ```

 For convenience, there are `yarn nx e2e:run:*` commands that you can use to build and run the tests for a specific SDK.

+### Snippet tests

+Snippet tests are similar to e2e tests:

+- servers are located in [`packages/sdks/snippets`](https://github.com/BuilderIO/builder/tree/main/packages/sdks/snippets)
+- tests are located in [`tests/src/snippet-tests`](https://github.com/BuilderIO/builder/tree/main/tests/src/snippet-tests)
+- can be run with `SERVER_NAME=svelte,react,nuxt yarn nx test:snippet @sdk/tests`

+Snippet tests make real network requests to the Builder API.
+This means they are flaky and might fail.
+We prefer to do this so that the snippets can be shared with customers as-is,
+without having to re-write the data-fetching logic.

 ### Debug tests